randerzander/HiveToPhoenix/README.md

 ```

 Here we've put data in HDFS & defined a Hive table for reading it.
 Then we ran a Spark job to load the Hive table into a Phoenix table.

+test/input/test.txt contained 2 records, but the Phoenix table contains only one: the test/test_in.sql script included a "where" clause filter, demonstrating the ability to load specific subsets of records.

 ToDo: